dgryski/go-perfbook/performance.md

 Clarify "Premature optimization" quote.

 TPOP: Should you optimize?
-"Yes, but only if the problem is important, the program is guinely too slow, and there is some expectation that it can be made faster while maintaining correctness, robustness, and clarity."
+"Yes, but only if the problem is important, the program is genuinely too slow, and there is some expectation that it can be made faster while maintaining correctness, robustness, and clarity."

 Fast software or fast deployment.